jeff-winn/dotnet-veml7700/README.md

 ssh pi@raspberrypi
 sudo dpkg -i dotnet-veml7700_<VERSION>_armhf.deb
 ```
-After installation Swagger specification will be available at: http://raspberrypi:8080/swagger
+After installation the Swagger specification will be available at: http://raspberrypi:8080/swagger

 NOTE: If you wish to change the default port used for the server, you will need to change the ASPNETCORE_URLS environment variable setting held within the _/etc/systemd/system/dotnet-veml7700.service_ file on the device.
 ```